slsa-framework/slsa/docs/spec/v1.1/source-requirements.md

 **[Code review]** All changes to the source are approved by two trusted persons prior to submission.
 User accounts that can perform code reviews MUST use two-factor authentication or its equivalent.
 The following combinations are acceptable:

--   Contributor and reviewer are two different trusted persons.
+-   Proposer and reviewer are two different trusted persons.
 -   Two different reviewers are trusted persons.

 The code review system must meet the following requirements: